 Are you a friendly person who likes to introduce new people to our amazing (but somewhat complex) congregation?

-The Connect & Engage team is inviting members to help three to five new folk to get connected with the people, programs and information they may need to feel connected with the congregation.
-We’re anticipating that one or two contact per month (e.g. saying “hello” on Sunday morning or an email mentioning an event you’re going to that you think they’d enjoy) is all that would be necessary for up to a year.
+The Connect & Engage team is inviting members to help between two and five new folk get connected with the people, programs and information they may need to feel connected with the congregation.
+We’re anticipating that one or two contacts per month (e.g. saying “hello” on Sunday morning or an email mentioning an event you’re going to that you think they’d enjoy) is all that would be necessary for up to a year.

 Some may move very quickly to “flying solo”; others may decide this isn’t for them.

-We anticipate occasional gatherings of the connectors to share feedback that we hear from new people and see what we can do about it.
+We anticipate occasional gatherings of the connectors to share feedback from what we hear from new people and see what we can do about it.

 1. send a reply offering to meet them on a Sunday (or other time).
 Perhaps at the sermon discussion table.

 2. when you meet try to introduce them to 2-3 other people who are involved in the things they checked interest in.

 3. check in with them about twice a month for six months to a year.
 This might be as simple as looking for them on Sunday morning and saying “hello”.
 But if you haven’t seen them for a month, send an email, asking how they are and noting you haven’t seen them recently.

 4. If you’re attending some open special event that you think they’d be interested in, forward the information with a “hope to see you there” message.
 For example, potluck dinners, choir concerts are good draws.

 5. when the New to UCV workshop is advertised, send email or (better) mention in person about how valuable it is (stressing no obligation to join if that seems appropriate).